sinastiller/vegan-travel-food-blog/README.md

 ![Navigation Bar](images-readme/navigationbar.png)

 * A responsive footer:
-    * The footer contains the social media icons of Facebook, Instagram, Twitter and Pinterest and open all on a new tab when clicked on.
+    * The footer contains the social media icons of Facebook, Instagram, Twitter and Pinterest, that open all in a new tab when clicked on.

 ![Footer](images-readme/footer.png)